Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Graph-Conditioned Path Integrals and Graph-Ensemble Extension

 Our construction starts from graphs generated using the preferential-attachment kernels calibrated in Ref.~\cite{Yang:2022oqe}.
 Graphs generated in this way have been shown to reproduce graph metric distributions that are well matched to those reconstructed in simulations.
 Next, we generate a merger history by running a preferential detachment process that produces a \emph{hierarchical cut tree}.
 We parameterize the kernel weight as $w(u,v) \propto (k_u k_v)^\beta$, where $k_u$ and $k_v$ are the degrees of the nodes $u$ and $v$ connected by the edge $(u,v)$ and $\beta$ is calibrated to be $0.5$.
 At each step of the cut, we select an edge $e_s=(u,v)$ from component $C_s$ to cut based on the probability $w_{e_s}/(\sum_{e\in C_s} w_e)$, remove it, and interpret the resulting split into two components as a reverse-time branching event.
 Repeating this procedure recursively builds a binary fragmentation tree whose forward-time interpretation is a merger history.
 We use an iterative all-components implementation: \begin{enumerate} \item Start with the full graph in a queue. \item Remove a component from the queue.
 If it has only one node, skip it.
 Otherwise, calculate edge weights. \item Randomly select and remove an edge based on the weight, then add the two resulting components back to the queue. \item Repeat until only single nodes remain in the queue. \end{enumerate} The final split record defines the layered halo graph $G$ at the topological level.
 The product of all the split probabilities defines a total detachment probability $P_{\rm prune}(G) = \prod_s \frac{w_{e_s}}{\sum_{e\in C_s}w_e}$.
 In this work, we use $P(G)\propto P_{\rm prune}(G)$ as a minimal graph prior.

-Figure~\ref{fig:pada} shows that the detachment process following the proposed kernel with $\beta=0.5$ preserves the $k^{-2}$ in-degree distribution across a wide range of the pruning steps.
+The left panel of Fig.~\ref{fig:pada} shows that the detachment process following the proposed kernel with $\beta=0.5$ preserves the $k^{-2}$ in-degree distribution across a wide range of the pruning steps.
 This result implies that the simple detachment kernel leads to host-edge graphs that roughly align with the graphs in Ref.~\cite{Yang:2022oqe}, which agree with simulations.
 The PAD algorithm is simple, enabling efficient generation of a family of merger histories that share the same $z=0$ host-edge graph structure while varying the backward assembly history.
-In Fig.~\ref{fig:logp_vs_nodes}, we illustrate the distribution of $\log P_{\rm prune}(G)$ for one example $z=0$ graph, as displayed in the inset, using $1000$ independent detachment histories.
+The right panel of Fig.~\ref{fig:pada} illustrates the distribution of $\log P_{\rm prune}(G)$ for one example $z=0$ graph, as displayed in the inset, using $1000$ independent detachment histories.
 Such ensembles are the natural starting point for evaluating $x_0$-conditioned marginal likelihoods of the form introduced in Sec.~\ref{sec:stochastic_model}.

 For PAD-generated graphs, the missing piece is an explicit prescription for attaching time steps and state variables to the graph nodes and edges.
 The completion of these processes will also enable a fully generative model to create layered halo graphs and paint galaxies on top of it, which we leave to future work.